tramitit/guides/en/romania/auto_taxes_and_fees.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn about auto taxes, registration fees, and insurance costs for vehicle owners in Romania.
-Essential for residents, importers, and used car buyers.
+description: Learn about the required taxes, registration fees, and insurance for vehicle owners in Romania.
+Essential info for car owners, importers, and used car buyers.
 draft: false
-meta_title: 'Auto Taxes and Fees in Romania: Essential Guide for Car Owners'
+meta_title: 'Understanding Auto Taxes and Fees in Romania: A Complete Guide'
-title: 'Auto Taxes and Fees in Romania: Essential Guide for Car Owners'
+title: 'Understanding Auto Taxes and Fees in Romania: A Complete Guide'
 translationKey: romania-auto_taxes_and_fees
 ---

 ## Description
 ### What is it?